I learned how to dive in 1984 from a salty Australian dive master named Murray Hill.

 It was an awesome experience to be that close to such accomplished hunters and yet be completely safe.
 This dive alone made the liveaboard trip worthwhile.

 Known for its nutrient-rich waters that attract big sea life in abundance, the North Horn is the perfect dive site for shark watching.
-A natural rock amphitheater forms the backdrop as a bucket of fish heads and chum is lowered by pulley system to the rock outcropping in front of us.
+A natural rock amphitheater forms the backdrop as a bucket of fish heads and chum is lowered by pulley system to the rock outcropping.
 Both black tip and white tip sharks showed up by the dozens to compete for the morsels, accompanied by a 200-pound potato cod who was unafraid to get into the mix.

 The feeding frenzy was over in a matter of minutes, and I was able to capture the entire episode in 360-degree video using my 360fly HD camera.
 The best two minutes can be seen on our YouTube channel.
 That kind of diving adrenaline can be addictive, so much so that I’m looking for other shark feed opportunities on future dive trips.